Division of Financial Management (DFM)

 - FBMS vendor support

-Jay Hardy, Branch Chief
+Vacant, Branch Chief

 The Accounting and Financial Information Branch (AFIB) prepares regulatory reports, management reports, and audited Financial Statements for OSMRE.
 From 1990 to 2006, AFIB published OSMRE's own Audited Financial Statements.
 We received 16 consecutive "clean" audit opinions which is the best record in the Department of the Interior.
 Beginning with fiscal year 2007, AFIB prepares OSMRE's financial statements that are published by the Department of the Interior as part of the Department's Consolidated Financial Statements.
 AFIB is also responsible for: